bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/guide/storage-provider/run-book/join-SP-network.md

 ---
-title: Join Greenfield SP Network
+title: Join SP Network
 ---

-This guide will help you join Greenfield SP Network: Mainnet and Testnet.
+This guide will help you join SP Network: Mainnet and Testnet.

 - [Prerequisite for Becoming a Mainnet SP](#prerequisite-for-becoming-a-mainnet-sp)
 - [How to Join SP Network?](#how-to-join-sp-network)